Aegean dispute: National airspace

 National airspace is normally defined as the airspace covering a state's land territory and its adjacent territorial waters.
 National airspace gives the sovereign state a large degree of control over foreign air traffic.
 While civil aviation is normally allowed passage under international treaties, foreign military and other state aircraft (unlike military vessels in the territorial waters) do not have a right to free passage through another state's national airspace.
-The delimitation of national airspace claimed by Greece is unique, as it does not coincide with the boundary of the territorial waters.
+The delimitation of national airspace claimed by Greece is the only example in the world, as it does not coincide with the boundary of the territorial waters.
 Greece claims 10 nmi of airspace, as opposed to currently 6 miles of territorial waters.
 Since 1974, Turkey has refused to acknowledge the validity of the outer 4-mile belt of airspace that extends beyond the Greek territorial waters.
 Turkey cites the statutes of the International Civil Aviation Organization (ICAO) of 1948, as containing a binding definition that both zones must coincide.
 Against this, Greece argues that: